lookit/lookit-docs/docs/source/tutorial-second-study.rst

 Finally, the meat of the study!
 Right now, we're just going to set up a single test trial to see how it works.
 Once we have a complete mockup of the study, we'll add the counterbalancing and the rest of the trials.

-For this study, we're going to use the fairly flexible "exp-lookit-video" frame, which proceeds through optional "announcement," "intro", "calibration," and "test" phases.
+For this study, we're going to use the fairly flexible "exp-lookit-composite-video-trial" frame, which proceeds through optional "announcement," "intro", "calibration," and "test" phases.
 Please skim the `frame documentation <https://lookit.github.io/lookit-frameplayer-docs/classes/Exp-lookit-video.html>`_ now for an overview of how it works.

 Copy and paste the following frame to your ``frames``  (removing the comments that look like ``<-- TEXT HERE ``) and then add "example-test-trial" to your ``sequence``.
 Because this frame is shown full-screen, you should put it after at least one other frame to test it out (e.g., after your instructions frame) rather than making it the first frame.
 This is because your web browser won't let something go full-screen unless you take an action to trigger that (like pressing the "next" button).